Launchpad – Artists

 Peyvand Sadeghian & Matthew Robinson

 Associate artist with Camden People’s Theatre, Nouveau Riche, Tamasha and has undertaken residencies with Barbican Open Lab, and artsdepot through which she’s evolving a multi-disciplinary practice with performance at its core.
-Previous works include Dual دوگانه) Vault Festival 2020 Show of the Week , Keep it Fringe 2023 recipient), The Art of Uprising (MENA Arts UK short film), and Restless (Terrifying Women).
+Previous works include Dual دوگانه (VAULT Festival 2020 Show of the Week, Keep it Fringe 2023 recipient); The Art of Uprising (MENA Arts UK short film); Restless (Terrifying Women).

-Matthew Robinson, a neurodivergent visual artist whose experience spans teaching, filmmaking and screen arts, with a particular focus on experimental film and narrative theory.
-During an arts fellowship & residency in Berlin at Z/KU Center for Art and Urbanistics, Matthew co-created the Baden Projekt, a series of installations that combined documentary and projection to create an immersive sensory experience that explored perspectives of nature and the city through the changing state of water and its impact on wellbeing.
-Other works include Glacial Waters,(Goethe Institut & EU creative commission), an experimental film installation using holographic multi-channel projections exploring global warming and the importance of waters from the Bogdanovich Glacier to the city of Almaty, exhibited at Art Bat Fest in
+Matthew Robinson is a neurodivergent visual artist whose experience spans teaching, filmmaking and screen arts, with a particular focus on experimental film and narrative theory.
+During an arts fellowship & residency in Berlin at Z/KU Center for Art and Urbanistics, Matthew co-created Baden Projekt, a series of installations that combined documentary and projection to create an immersive sensory experience that explored perspectives of nature and the city through the changing state of water and its impact on wellbeing.
+Other works include Glacial Waters,(Goethe Institut & EU Creative Commission), an experimental film installation using holographic multi-channel projections exploring global warming and the importance of waters from the Bogdanovich Glacier to the city of Almaty, exhibited at Art Bat Fest in

 Over the Moon